Learn More About The Movements of Your Liner Shipping Containers During Transit

-- You, the consumer, has demanded an increase in the latest style of tennis shoe.
+- You, the consumer, have demanded an increase in the latest style of a tennis shoe.
 In response, your local retailer places an order from the manufacturer in China.
 They arrange a shipment of 500 brand new tennis shoes to be brought over via a freight forwarder.

 - Once safely loaded on the container ship, the cargo heads towards its destination port.
 Upon arrival, the vessel will present the necessary information to receive clearance to dock.
 Once it has arrived, dock workers will assist with unloading the containers that have the shoes.

 - If Customs selects the cargo for inspection, it will open and thoroughly check it to ensure nothing is wrong.
 Once cleared, they will load it onto the next mode of transport, usually a trailer truck.
 Now the tennis shoes have officially arrived in the country and are on their way to you.

 - The container with the shoes arrives at an import distribution center, typically located nearby, where the cargo will be unloaded and prepared.
 Once they are good to go, the 500 brand-new tennis shoes will arrive at the retailer.